 Ireland starred as a number of locations in the show, including the area around Winterfell, Winterfell itself, the Iron Islands, Dorne, the Dothraki Grasslands, the Stormlands, and Riverrun.

-Suffice to say, nearly everywhere from the fantasy continents of Westeros and Essos can be found somewhere in Northern Ireland, meaning that a visit to Northern Ireland is a must for fans of the show.
+Suffice to say, nearly everywhere from the fantasy continents of Westeros and Essos can be found somewhere in Northern Ireland, which means that a visit to Northern Ireland is more or less mandatory for fans of the show.

 Was House of the Dragon filmed in Northern Ireland?

-The short answer is no, to the best of our knowledge House of the Dragon has not yet had any scenes filmed in Northern Ireland.
+The short answer is no. To the best of our knowledge, no scenes of House of the Dragon have ever been filmed in Northern Ireland.

 Getting to the Game of Thrones Locations in Northern Ireland

-Whilst some of the locations on our list can be visited by public transit, most are in relatively remote locations that are not necessarily near a train station or bus stop.
-This would make them challenging to visit by public transit.
+Whilst some of the locations on our list can be visited by public transit, most are in relatively remote spots that aren’t really near a train station or bus stop.
+That makes them challenging to reach by public transit.

-We recommend that your best options for visiting the Game of Thrones sites in Northern Ireland are by using a car or taking a tour.
+Your best options for visiting the Game of Thrones sites in Northern Ireland are either driving (your own car or a hire car) or taking a tour.

 By Public Transit